UMD: A Globally Connected University

 How much does study abroad cost?

 Study abroad programs vary in cost depending on program type and length.
-Did you know that it can your cost of attendance for a semester abroad could be less than in College Park?
+Did you know that your cost of attendance for a semester abroad could be less than in College Park?
 Explore the "Money Matters" section of this website to find more information about the cost of study abroad and how financial aid and scholarships work.
 Your EA advisor can also help you find affordable program options that match your academic goals and interests.

 Can I do an internship abroad?

 Yes.
 Global Entrepreneurship Semester, Maryland-in-Barcelona, and Maryland-in-Sevilla offer credit-bearing internships during the fall and spring semesters.
 Some Maryland Short-term programs also offer internship or research experiences for academic credit.
 Internships are a great way of gaining marketable work experience in an international environment while you explore your professional interests.
 On our program search page, you can search under "Engagement Opportunities" for all programs with an internship component or other engagement options.